Squeeze (The Velvet Underground album)

-Following a brief promotional tour for the album by Yule and a backing band, Yule called it quits, bringing the Velvet Underground to an end.
-The lineup from the first two albums—sans the late Nico—would eventually reform without Yule for a tour in 1993 (Yule was also not included in the 1996 Rock and Roll Hall of Fame induction of the Velvet Underground).
+Following a brief tour in the United Kingdom by Yule and a backing band to promote the album, Yule called it quits, bringing the Velvet Underground to an end until the 1993 reunion (from which Yule was excluded).
 Squeeze failed to chart and quickly fell into obscurity after its release.
-Critics generally dismiss the record as "a Velvet Underground album in name only".
+Nick Logan of the New Musical Express dismissed the record as a "Velvets-in-name-only album".
+Recent years have seen a critical reevaluation, with some arguing that the album is musically overlooked.

 Composition and recording

-Following the departure of guitarist Sterling Morrison in Aug.
-1971, the final Velvet Underground lineup consisted of Doug Yule (vocals, guitar), Willie Alexander (keyboards, vocals), Walter Powers (bass guitar) and Maureen Tucker (drums).
+Following the departure of guitarist Sterling Morrison in August 1971, the final Velvet Underground lineup consisted of Doug Yule (vocals, guitar), Willie Alexander (keyboards, vocals), Walter Powers (bass guitar) and Maureen Tucker (drums).
 This version of the band had toured the United Kingdom and the Netherlands in October and November 1971 to support its latest album, Loaded, which had been written and recorded when Lou Reed was in the band, and which had seen a European release in March 1971.
 The plan was to record a second and final album for their record company, Atlantic Records, afterwards, but Atlantic lost faith and decided to issue an archive audience recording from 1970 featuring Lou Reed, Live at Max's Kansas City, instead.

 After the tour, band manager Steve Sesnick managed to get a recording deal with Polydor UK to record a final Velvet Underground album.
 Alexander, Powers and Tucker were sent back to the United States by Sesnick, however, presumably for him to retain maximum control over the finished product.
 Thus, although Squeeze was released nominally as a Velvet Underground album, Yule was the only Velvet to actually perform on it.
 Yule later said, "I don't think Moe [Tucker] would have been expensive in money, but too costly in terms of 'management', meaning that she didn't take a lot of bullshit and would have taken a lot of 'handling' on Sesnick's part."
 Yule also recalled that the album "was done with just me.
 All the basic tracks were laid down with drums and me.
 Ian Paice of Deep Purple played the drums.
 So he and I would lay down a track.
 How much interplay can you have when all it is one guitar or a piano?
 You can hear that, it's kind of dead.
 I think you get more when you have 3 or 4 people playing together, they feed off each other, they work together and something comes out of it, it's bigger."
 Yule's and Paice's performances were augmented with occasional saxophone and backing vocals.